aces/Loris-MRI/docs/scripts_md/register_processed_data.md

 # NAME

-register\_processed\_data.pl -- Inserts processed data and link it to the source data
+register\_processed\_data.pl -- Inserts processed data and links it to the source data

 # SYNOPSIS